Santiago220991/JavaScript-Capstone/README.md

 [Javascript Capstone Live Demo](https://santiago220991.github.io/JavaScript-Capstone/dist)

 ## Getting Started

-**This is a movie web page it was built using two APIs.
-One to get the movie's data and the other to save comments and the number of likes of each movie.
-This project has the next features:**

-- Add likes to the movies.

-- Open a popup window to get more details of the movie.

-- Add a new comment for each movie.

-- This project was built with HTML, CSS and JavaScript.

 To get a local copy up and running follow these simple example steps.